Question: What did Jesus say?

 ... if it is by the finger of God that I cast out demons, then the kingdom of God has come upon you.
 [Luke 11:20]

-Again, someone (Jesus) heals someone else by the power of God.
+Again, in this case someone (Jesus) heals someone else by the power of God.
 This healing, in some way, brought the kingdom of God to the people around Jesus.

-A third passage, in Luke 16, also continues this thread.
+On now to a third passage, in Luke 16, which also continues this approach.
 Here Jesus says:

 The Law and the Prophets were until John; since then the good news of the kingdom of God is preached, and everyone forces his way into it.
 [Luke 16:16]